 Get all the templates, right in your inbox!

-Fundraising letters communicate your organization’s needs and give your recipients information about how they can help.
-This is an optimal chance to share your story, demonstrate your organization’s impact, and gain support for your mission.
+Fundraising letters communicate your organization’s needs, give your recipients information about how they can help, and ask them to get involved.
+This type of fundraising letter is an optimal chance to share your story, show donors the impact they can make with a gift, and gain support for your mission.

-Explore how you can best leverage fundraising letters by using the navigation below:
+Explore how you can best use fundraising letters by using the navigation below:

 Fundraising Letter Templates